pdsinterop/php-solid-crud/README.md

     - Add required code block illustrating how to install
     - Add required code block illustrating how to use
 - [ ] Fill in or remove optional sections: "Acknowledgements", "API", "Background", "Maintainers"
+- [ ] Add any extra sections
 - [ ] Generate a changelog
       `github_changelog_generator -u pdsinterop -p solid-storage`
+- [ ] Remove this section once complete

 # Solid Resource Server